krishna-202/Milage-Prediction-App/README.md

 ```

-10. Create a another urls.py file in Milage_Prediction_App folder and include below code
+10. Create a another urls.py file in Milage_Prediction_App folder and write a below code.
  ```
  from django.urls import path
  from . import views